 Our A level History of Art course is ideal if you:

 Course sections will have a structured release.
-Starting with Section 1 and 2 available now and the remaining course sections released at regular intervals over the coming months.*
+Section 1 to 5 are available now and the remaining course sections will be released at regular intervals over the coming months.*

 Section 1 Visual analysis: Painting